A Jupyter Notebook extension which enables uploading to Zenodo from JupyterLab

 c.ZenodoConfig.access_token = '<your token>'

-<your-url>below, users will be redirected to that site with an added 'doi' query parameter when they successfully create a new Zenodo upload.
+<your-url> below, users will be redirected to that site (with an added "doi" query parameter for the created Zenodo artifact) when the upload is successfully published.

 c.ZenodoConfig.upload_redirect_url = '<your-url>'

-- Set a default Zenodo community.
-The below will identify all depositions published with this extension with
+Set a default Zenodo community.
+All depositions published with this extension will automatically be associated with the community

 c.ZenodoConfig.community = '<your community>'